1919 Alabama Crimson Tide football team: Vanderbilt

 A week after their victory over Sewanee, Alabama traveled to Nashville where they were defeated by the Vanderbilt Commodores 16–12 on a muddy field for their only loss of the season.
 On their first drive of the game, Alabama took the ball to the Vanderbilt two-yard line, but then fumbled the ball that was recovered by Josh Cody of the Commodores to end the scoring threat.
 The second Alabama fumble resulted in the first touchdown of the game.
 Early in the second quarter, Riggs Stephenson fumbled the ball that was recovered by Tommy Zerfoss and returned 35-yards for a 7–0 Vanderbilt lead.
 They further extended their lead to 13–0 at halftime on a 20-yard Grailey Berryhill touchdown run.

 Alabama rallied in the second half with a pair of two-yards Stephenson touchdown runs in the third and fourth quarter that made the score 13–12.
 Cody then provided for the final margin in the 16–12 Commodores' victory with his 30-yard field goal in the fourth quarter.
-The loss brought Alabama's all-time record against Vanderbilt to 0–5.

 The starting lineup was J. Hovater (left end), Brown (left tackle), Johnson (left guard), Sessions (center), Jones (right guard), Rogers (right tackle), Boone (right end), W. Hovater (quarterback), Lenoir (left halfback), O'Connor (right halfback), Stephenson (fullback).